-- Wordy: It might perhaps be said that using a GPS device is something that is a benefit to drivers who have a poor sense of direction.
+- Wordy: It can be said that using a GPS device is something that is a benefit to drivers who have a poor sense of direction.

-- Revised: A GPS device benefits drivers who have a poor sense of direction.
+- Revised: Using a GPS device can benefit drivers who have a poor sense of direction.

 - Sentences with round-about phrases

 - Wordy: The e-book reader, which is a recent invention, may become as commonplace as the cell phone.
 My grandfather bought an e-book reader, and his wife bought an e-book reader, too.